-After years as a popular midday host, Houston shifted her on-air presence to create 'The Whole Wide World with Rita Houston,' which airs Friday nights from 7-10pm, showcasing her famously wide-ranging taste in music and often features live sessions with artists from around the globe.
+After years as a popular midday host, Houston shifted her on-air presence to create 'The Whole Wide World with Rita Houston,' Friday nights from 6-9pm, showcasing her famously wide-ranging taste in music and often featuring live sessions with artists from around the globe.

 Out of the studio, Houston was instrumental in the "Required Listening" series of shows at the Bottom Line in Manhattan's Greenwich Village (R.I.P.), showcasing new and underappreciated artists for an eager audience.
 She also served as host of the "In Their Own Words" series there as well, renowned interview-and-performance evenings with influential songwriters talking about their ideas and influences.

-Houston came to WFUV in 1994 from Westchester's WXPS - also known as X107 - where she hosted 'Starlight Express,' a show close in style to FUV's.
-After anchoring the midday there for six years, she left the station to join FUV, where her discerning and varied tastes have found a welcome home.
-A Westchester native, Houston moved to Nyack, NY from the East Village in 2002, to plant basil and perfect her fireplace skills.
+Houston came to WFUV in 1994 from Westchester's WXPS (also known as X107, with PD Paul Cavalconte) where she hosted 'Starlight Express,' a show close in style to FUV's.
+After anchoring the midday there for six years, she left the station to join FUV, where her discerning and varied tastes found a welcome home.
+A Westchester native, Houston moved to Nyack, NY from the East Village in 2002 with her wife Laura Fedele, to plant basil and perfect her fireplace skills.

 WFUV was always close to home for Rita, and working here allowed her to live "in the best music city of all."